 In her address to membership, SWCS CEO Clare Lindahl said, “Hundreds of thousands of conservationists have made their mark on the industry and the Society.
 I look forward to giving thousands of existing and new members the opportunity to grow professionally and personally, and make their mark on soil and water conservation in the future.”

-To join in the celebration and follow the Society’s special activities throughout 2020, visit swcs.org/75 and follow #SWCS75 on social media.
+To join in the celebration and follow the Society’s special activities throughout 2020, visit the SWCS website and follow #SWCS75 on social media.

 About the Soil and Water Conservation Society